Biography

 Mogtaba Mekki received his Ph.D. degree in Physics (2025) from Durham University, UK.
-My specialization in the experimental and numerical characterization of ion-induced surface modifications.
+My specialization in the experimental and numerical characterization of nanoscale surface modifications induced by low ion energy.
 My research interests also encompass the fractal analysis of surface growth phenomena.
 In addition, I am actively engaged in the experimental teaching methodologies in physics with implementing Inquiry-Based Learning (IBL) techniques.

 Research Experience